 Haiti.
 The '70s.
-"The grass will only grow…" “…if we water… we need lots of water.
+"The grass will only grow…" “…if we water it.
+We need lots of water.
 And lots of black dirt,” he says.
 “If we use our cistern water, we’ll have to stop bathing as of right now.
 It’s not enough.
-Either bath or grass,” I declare, standing beside him on our terrace, hands on … Continue reading Dèyè mòn gen mòn.
+Either bath or grass,” I declare, standing beside him on our terrace, hands … Continue reading Dèyè mòn gen mòn.

 "You are dreaming again," shaking her head, Charlotte darts a disapproving look my way, blue-checkered kitchen towel in hand.
 I am watching the bird fight in the bird house outside our window, hoping my math problem is solving itself.
 Some redstarts are fiercely defending their lunch, fighting off an audacious sparrow.
 Birdseed flying all over … Continue reading Math problem solved